-- P-Values in excel can be called probability values, it’s used to understand the statical significance of a finding.
+- P-Values in excel can be called probability values; they are used to understand the statistical significance of a finding.

-- A P-Value is a number between 0 and 1 but it’s easier to think about them in percentages (i.e. for Pvalue of 0.05 is 5%.
-Smaller Pvalue leads to the rejection of the null hypothesis.
+- A P-Value is a number between 0 and 1, but it’s easier to think about them in percentages (i.e. for Pvalue of 0.05 is 5%.
+A smaller Pvalue leads to the rejection of the null hypothesis.

-- Finding P-Value for correlation in excel is a relatively straight forward process, but there is not a single function for the task, we will see the example for the same too.
+- Finding P-Value for correlation in excel is a relatively straightforward process, but there is no single function for the task; we will see the example for the same.

 - The formula to calculate the P-Value is TDIST(x, deg_freedom, tails)

-- Before comparing two things with each other we must have to prove that there is some relation exists between these two.
+- Before comparing two things with each other, we just have to prove that there is some relation exists between these two.

-- When a P-Value rejects the null hypothesis, we can say that it has good chances for both things which we are comparing has some relationship with each other.
+- When a P-Value rejects the null hypothesis, we can say that it has good chances for both things we are comparing to each other.